sympy/sympy/doc/src/tutorials/biomechanics/biomechanics.rst

 Biceps
 ------

-We will model the biceps muscle as an actuator that extends and contracts between the two muscle attachment points.
-This muscle can extend and contract given an excitation specified input and we will assume that the tendon is rigid.
-The musculotendon actuator model will be made up of two components: a pathway on which to act and activation dynamics that define how an excitation input will propagate to activating the muscle.
+We will model the biceps muscle as an actuator that contracts between the two muscle attachment points :math:`C_m` and :math:`D_m`.
+This muscle can contract given an excitation specified input and we will assume that the associated tendon is rigid.
+The musculotendon actuator model will be made up of two
+components: a pathway on which to act and activation dynamics that define how an excitation input will propagate to activating the muscle.
 The biceps muscle will act along a :obj:`~sympy.physics.mechanics.pathway.LinearPathway` and will use a specific muscle dynamics implementation derived from [DeGroote2016]_.

 Start by creating the linear pathway: